ShichengDai/5C22_Assignment3/README.md

 <img src="Bayes_Output\const_GT04.png" width="350" >  <img src="Image_Source\Ground_Truth\GT04.png" width="350" >

 The visual quality of the second one is worse than the first one and also can be seen in the table below which shows the results from constant background images.
-However, the performance is worse the the former experiment, the running speed is higher than the first one.
-And as seen in the following two images are the composited imges from the two experiments(Left: constant background; Right: complex background).
+However, the performance is worse than the former experiment, the running speed is higher than the first one.
+And as seen in the following two images are the composited images from the two experiments(Left: constant background; Right: complex background).

 |      | Time_bayesian (sec) | Laplacian_MSE | Laplacian_PSNR | Bayesian_MSE | Bayesian_PSNR |
 |------|---------------------|---------------|----------------|--------------|---------------|